Skip to main content

 • AI writes scripts, generates configs, and troubleshoots common issues.
 The "type the command" part shrinks.

-• Your value shifts: system design, security posture, compliance, and knowing when AI is wrong.
+• Bridge security and networking—integrate AI across network, security, and apps.
 Deep environment knowledge is the moat.

 What AI Automates